Thanks, I added a link.

 Relevant addresses are linked below:

 Mainnet Contract Address:

 stMATIC Market Risk:

-With stMATIC listed as collateral, like stETH, there is exposure to the oracle price.
-At the time of writing Chainlink is in the process of creating a stMATIC oracle.
+With stMATIC listed as collateral, there is exposure to the oracle price.
+At the time of writing Chainlink is in the process of creating a calculated stMATIC oracle.
 It is very strongly recommended that a Chainlink oracle is used to support the stMATIC asset listing.
 The chainlink oracle for stMATIC is the MATIC/USD Chainlink oracle plus the calculated MATIC/stMATIC conversion rate.
 The only factor that can influence the conversion rate changes are the new rewards coming into the system from validators as there is no slashing.

 There are 361 holders of stMATIC on Polygon of which at least two are smart contracts, being the Balancer v2 BPT gauge and Quickswap’s staking contract, that receive Liquidity Mining rewards.
 There are 63 LPs in the Balancer v2 pool, of which 85.3% is deposited into the rewards gauge by 324 different wallets.
 One of these wallets makes up 39.4% of the tokens within the gauge contract.
 There are 49 LPs in the Quickswap pool, of which 98.9% deposited into the dual staking rewards contract to receive QUICK and LDO rewards.
 At the time of writing the Quickswap staking contract holds over $5m of user funds.
 There is some concentration within the liquidity providers for stMATIC on the Polygon Network which if pulled has the potential to affect slippage on swaps.